drocheam/optrace/docs/source/development/notes.rst

 * outsource heavy tasks onto multiple cores
 * prefer threads over processes (no copying overhead).
 However we need to:
    * ensure there are no race conditions by using locks or by ensuring each thread writes on a different memory location
    * minimize python code (because of the GIL limitation while multithreading).
-Use lower level libraries with like numpy
+Use lower level libraries like numpy

 * all worker and background threads need to terminate immediately when the main thread has ended This is ensured by providing :python:`daemon=True` while creating the :class:`Thread <threading.Thread>` object.